cbrown350/coop-controller/README.md

         2. sudo update-alternatives --install /usr/local/bin/usbip usbip /usr/lib/linux-tools/5.4.0-77-generic/usbip 20
     5. Setup any USB Vendor/Product IDs for devices you're using in the container in `.devcontainer/container_init.sh` and `.devcontainer/host_init.cmd` (esp-prog and the ESP32 IDs are already set there)
 6. See the schematic and other information under the `docs` folder
+7. To create an OTA update package (json manifest and firmware binaries), build the project and build the file system and it will appear in `.pio/build/ota`